 - Apple Specs: Power Macintosh G3 Desktop, Power Macintosh G3 Mini Tower

 - Power Macs earlier than the Quicksilver models do not have built-in support for IDE hard drives with capacities over 128 GB.
 Without a third-party solution, larger drives can only be formatted to 128 GB in these models.
-There are three options (as noted on Accelerate Your Mac):
+There are three options:

 - Intech’s ATA Hi-Cap Support Driver